0xVenus/0xVenus.github.io/posts/thm/wekor.md

 ![image](https://github.com/0xVenus/0xVenus.github.io/assets/97831939/cf869fa0-ed13-45b8-aa86-72ab5217b7e1)

 Now I started to explore different files and folders but failed to find anything.
-Next I thought to check for services running internally that are for only 127.0.0.1.
+Next I thought of checking for services running internally that are for only 127.0.0.1.

 command used ``ss -tulnp``